 ( Links widget: ‘Select Link Category’ drop-down menu)

-When you have finished configuring your Links Widget, click the Save button.
-Your links will become immediately visible on your site …
+When you have finished configuring your Links Widget, click the Save button to update your settings.
+Your widget will become immediately visible on your WordPress sidebar …

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the WordPress sidebar.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the sidebar navigation area.

-This is the end of part three of this series of tutorials on how to use Widgets.
+This is the end of part 3 of this tutorial series about using Widgets.